-Examples for discussions at the beginning of the semester
+Examples for discussions at the beginning of the semester:

-- What is the identified problem/community need? - How are you going to address that need? - What are some of your perceptions or beliefs about the population you will be working with? - What fears, if any do you have about working in the community? - What do you hope to gain from this experience? - Why are you needed?
+- What is the identified problem/community focus area? - How are you going to address that need? - What are some of your perceptions or beliefs about the population you will be working with? - What do you hope to gain from this experience? - Why are you needed?